 Getting to the Erawan National Park

 Getting to the falls is easy and runs through the city of Kanchanaburi.
-From there, a public bus (number 8170) runs from the bus station to the park entrance.
+From there, a public bus (number 8170) runs from the bus station to the Erawan park entrance.
 I recommend taking the first bus at 8 am, as most tourists don’t arrive until around noon.
 A one-way trip costs 50 baht and takes about 2 hours.
 It is best to come early so that you can get a seat and don’t have to stand in the aisle with your head bowed.
 In the pictures you can see the bus schedule and the inside of the bus.

 Getting to Kanchanaburi

 As already mentioned, I recommend arriving via Kanchanaburi.
 Buses and minivans run regularly from Bangkok to the city from Sai Tai Mai bus station or Mo Chit.
 You have to reckon with around 150 to 250 Baht for the approximately 3-hour journey.
 You can buy tickets directly at the counter, but in the high season I recommend reserving tickets in advance.
-You can buy bus tickets in Thailand conveniently and cheaply via 12go.asia.
-So far, I have only had good experiences with it and have bought tickets more often.

 The route through Erawan Park

 After the bus comes to a stop in front of the entrance, a ranger gets on the bus and distributes the tickets for entry to Erawan Park (300 baht for adults).
 There are some food stalls in the parking lot where I can get some provisions.
-Then I follow the paved path along a small river and mainly meet Thai families there.
+Then I follow the paved hiking path along a small river and mainly meet Thai families there.
 A family man who I obviously feel sorry for me asks me why I am traveling alone.
 Wouldn’t that be boring?
 But his whining children and listless-looking wife confirm that I made the right decision.
 Soon we reach a huge area with the first and second level of the waterfalls.
 The second waterfall is particularly impressive.
 It bears the name of the national park because it is divided into three parts like the three-headed elephant Erawan.
 The area is ideal for swimming and relaxing.
 Picnic areas, restaurants and plenty of seating are in the immediate vicinity.
-Mainly families and tourists who are brought with tour providers gather here.
+Mainly families and tourists who are brought with tour providers gather at this attraction.
 Early in the morning it is still quite empty here, but on my way back people crowded here on the shore.

 The most beautiful waterfall in Erawan

 Since I want to get to the top as early as possible to have the small pools to myself, I follow the small path towards the summit.
 Over a small bridge it goes into the dense jungle.
 I quickly reach the third level, which is to the right of the path.
 It looks like a little paradise.
 An imposing waterfall falls into a turquoise pool where a local bathes.
 Fish swim on the banks of the clear water, waiting for food.
 Rock walls and tropical plants rise into the sky around this natural pool and give the place a heavenly atmosphere.
-For me, the most beautiful waterfall in the park.
+For me, the most beautiful waterfall in the Erawan Park.

 Short Facts for your Trip